 In the book The Interpersonal World of the Infant, published in 1985, psychologist and researcher Daniel Stern drew conclusions from his experiments with infants and toddlers and presented the first evidence of self-awareness in young children.

 In one of his behavioral experiments, he placed children between 12 and 30 months of age in front of a mirror, and marked, without the child noticing or being aware of it, the kid’s faces with rouge.
 When in front of the mirror, he observed that kids younger than 18 months old appeared to be unaware that what they had in front of them was their own reflection.
-In the other hand, most kids beyond the eighteen-month mark, when they saw the paint in their reflected face, they immediately touched the mark on their faces instead of the mirror.
-Thanks to his findings, we now know to expect important changes in self-awareness between 2 and 3 years old.
+On the other hand, most kids beyond the eighteen-month mark, when they saw the paint in their reflected face, immediately touched the mark on their faces instead of the mirror.
+Thanks to his findings, we now know to expect important changes in self-awareness between the ages of 2 and 3 years.